 Musings from a life of chances and changes

-So, you're ready to put your house up for sale?
+Are you ready to sell your home?
 When you are fully committed to the process, these are the top 5 tricks and treats to sell your home without going batty.

 1. DON'T LOOK THROUGH ROSE COLORED GLASSES.

 Look at every aspect of your home with an objective eye.
-If you can't get past the emotional aspect of selling your home, you are destined to sabatoge the process.
-It's a common conflict when selling, Most importantly, you need to present the property in its best condition.
-Obvious issues should be fixed before your house goes on the market.
-One trick is to hire an inspector to go through the home so that you know the issues beforehand.
-Taking the trick to the next level, get estimates on the cost to repair or replace these items on the inspector's report.
+If you can't get past the emotional aspect of selling your home, you are destined to sabotage the process.
+If you recognize the inability to view your home objectively you may have a problem presenting it in its best condition.
+Look into repairing obvious problems in the house before it goes on the market.
+One trick is to hire an inspector to discover all issues that will arise from a Buyer's inspecition.
+You can also get estimates on the cost to repair or replace the items on the inspector's report.
 You will then be able to negotiate more clearly and quickly.
 One drawback to this approach is that you now know the defects that may be hidden, and you cannot claim you did not know they exist.

 2. CLEAN OUT THE COBWEBS.

 Suffice it to say that your house needs to be clean.
-But, the trick is to go beyond vacuuming and dusting.
+But the trick is to go beyond vacuuming and dusting.
 Darkness does not sell homes.
-Lightbulbs should not be burnt out.
-Clutter is not just a stack of old magazines, mail overloading a kitchen counter, bottles waiting to be refrigerated, or toys that have no place but the floor.
-Consider that clutter may be your favorite collection of nik-naks.
-Many of your personal treasures are better off not displayed.
-Closets should be neat and not filled to the max.
-You may need to put items in storage or have a garage sale, just understand that "less is more."
+All windows need to sparkle and lightbulbs must work .
+Eliminating clutter is an absolute must.
+Clutter is not just a stack of old magazines, massive amounts of mail overloading a kitchen counter, bottles waiting to be refrigerated, or toys kept on the floor.
+Your favorite collection of nik-naks may also be clutter.
+A multitude of personal treasures can become overwhelming and should not displayed.
+Closets must be organized and not filled to the max.
+You may need to put items in storage or have a garage sale.
+Think of Mies Van Der Rohe's famous quote, "less is more."
 Even more specifically, remove the towels hanging from the hooks after your morning shower or on your bathroom counters.
 Laundry needs to be out of sight.
-If you are lucky enough to have wood flooring, which typically buyers prefer over carpeting, no dust bunnies should live under any piece of furniture.
-In fact, no bunnies should live in your house at all; sorry bunny lovers.
-Any smell from any animal is a turn-off, not to mention possible allergies, and the house will be viewed as unclean by many.
+If you are lucky enough to have wood flooring, no dust bunnies should live anywhere, sorry bunny lovers.
+Cleaning before selling should also emphasize the smells in your home.
+Any smell from an animal is likely to be a turn-off, not to mention possible allergies, and the house will be viewed as unclean by many.
 I remember a specific house in the 60203 area which was up for sale for quite a long time.
 Everyone that stepped inside the empty house to see why it didn't sell was immediately repulsed by the smell of cats.
 It became known as the "cat house."
 The house sold eventually for a lower price than similar homes in the area, and it was torn down.

 3. YOU CAN'T SELL A DREAM TO SOMEONE WHO THINKS THEY'VE WALKED INTO A NIGHTMARE.